cpowell720/thenewsprint.co/_posts/2014-01-16-publish-by-day-one.markdown

 ---
 layout: post
-title: "◎ Publish by Day One Will Change the Journal (Again)"
+title: "Publish by Day One Will Change the Journal (Again)"
 date: '2014-01-16 23:03:23'
 ---